sstrigler/tumbsup/README.md

 Prerequisites
 -----------

-Node as of Version 0.8.x.
+Node as of version 0.8.x.
 Tumblr oAuth API credentials.
 To get them got to http://tumblr.com and create an account if you don't happen to have one.
 Then go to http://www.tumblr.com/oauth/apps and register an application.